ManiacalLabs/Engravinator/README.md

 - 8mm linear rods and bearings on both axis
 - Rigid 2020 aluminum extrusion frame
 - Optional (but recommended!) full enclosure for maximum eye safety

+# Design & License

+As with all things from Maniacal Labs, the Engravinator is open hardware and is licensed under the [CERN Open Hardware License](/LICENSE).

+You can find a complete [Fusion 360 archive](/Mk1/Engravinator.f3z) which contains the full design and all design history.

+The [Fabrication](/Mk1/Fabrication/) directory contains a full set of exported files for everything you need to build the machine.
+For 3D Printed components we provide both `STL` files for printing and `STEP` files in case you would like to make modifications to a single model outside of the complete design, or in a different CAD tool.

+# Mandatory Safety & Legal Warning

+**Lasers are dangerous!** Seriously, we cannot stress enough that any laser, even low power lasers, if used improperly, can cause severe damage or injury.
+Use common sense and always use proper safety equipment.